- Increases time on page

 - After the shoot, we had about two rounds of revisions, but nothing major because Rohann’s work was polished from the very first version

 - The final videos were ready within about six weeks of my initial conversation with Rohann

 - fees for Rohann, the model, the makeup artist;

 - travel expenses and lunch for the shoot day;

 - gifts for the owners of the home we used as the set

-All in, we spent about $2,000 on the video production, not including my time.
+All in, we spent about $2,000 on video production, not including my time overseeing the project.

 As soon as the videos were finalized, I set to work placing them on owned and social channels.
 Here’s what I did: